.45 ACP: Design and history

 Colt had been working with Browning on a .41 caliber cartridge in 1904, and in 1905, when the Cavalry asked for a .45-caliber equivalent, Colt modified the pistol design to fire an enlarged version of the prototype .41 round.
 The result from Colt was the Model 1905 and the new .45 ACP cartridge.
 The original round that passed the testing fired a 200 gr bullet at 900 ft/s, but after a number of rounds of revisions between Winchester Repeating Arms, Frankford Arsenal, and Union Metallic Cartridge, it ended up using a 230 gr bullet fired at a nominal velocity of 850 ft/s.
 The resulting .45 caliber cartridge, named the ".45 ACP", was similar in performance to the .45 Schofield cartridge and only slightly less powerful while significantly shorter than the .45 Colt cartridge that the United States Cavalry was using at the time.

 By 1906, bids from six makers were submitted, among them, Browning's design, submitted by Colt.
 Only DWM, Savage, and Colt made the first cut.
-DWM, which submitted two Parabellums chambered in .45 ACP, withdrew from testing after the first round of tests, for unspecified reasons.
+DWM, which submitted two Luger pistols chambered in .45 ACP, withdrew from testing after the first round of tests, for unspecified reasons.

-In the second round of evaluations in 1910, the Colt design passed extensive testing with no failures, while the Savage design suffered 37 stoppages or parts failures.
+During the second round of evaluations in 1910, the Colt design passed extensive testing with no failures, while the Savage design suffered 37 stoppages or parts failures.
 The Colt pistol was adopted as the Model 1911.

 The cartridge-pistol combination was quite successful but not satisfactory for U.S. military purposes.
 Over time, a series of improved designs were offered, culminating in the adoption in 1911 of the "Cal.
 45 Automatic Pistol Ball Cartridge, Model of 1911", a 1.273 in round with a bullet weight of 230 gr.
 The first production, at Frankford Arsenal, was marked "F A 8 11", for the August 1911 date.